DiannaBanana/SENG330-Exercise10-T6/Front-End_ADR.md

 would type a letter and press enter simultaneously.
 In this case, we added extra javascript before the form could submit.
 This ensures that even if an extraneous submit event fires with bad text it will be rejected, and the button will be greyed out.

+One task we completed was using minified javascript wherever possible to save bandwidth and compressing all the images on the site to as small as possible.
+This improves response times on the page which is important for user satisfaction.

 ## Consequences